lorashen/Auto-SLURP/README.md

 ## requirements
 To test the multi-agent frameworks, you need to first install the framework according to the instruction of the framework.

+We have tested CamelAI, Langgraph, AgentLite, and AutoGEN.

 ## 1. start simulated servers
 ```
 cd server